zshi0616/zshi0616.github.io/_pages/about.md

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Our paper *DeepSeq2: Enhanced Sequential Circuit Learning with Disentangled Representations* [Link] (https://arxiv.org/abs/2411.00530) was nominated as Best Paper in Asia and South Pacific Design Automation Conference (ASPDAC).
 - *2024.07*: &nbsp;🎉🎉 Our paper *DeepGate3: Towards Scalable Circuit Representation Learning* was accepted by International Conference on Computer-Aided Design.
 [Link](https://arxiv.org/abs/2407.11095)
 - *2023.11*: &nbsp;👉👉 The pip package of *DeepGate2* was released.
 You can call the circuit representation model only with **7 lines**.
 [Link](https://github.com/Ironprop-Stone/python-deepgate)
 - *2023.08*: &nbsp;🎉🎉 Our two papers *DeepGate2: Functionality-Aware Circuit Learning* and *SATformer: Transformers for UNSAT Solving* were accepted by International Conference on Computer-Aided Design.
-- *2022.04*: &nbsp;🎉🎉 Our paper *DeepGate: Learning Neural Representations of Logic Gates* was nominated as Best Paper in Design Automation Conference.
+- *2022.04*: &nbsp;🎉🎉 Our paper *DeepGate: Learning Neural Representations of Logic Gates* was nominated as Best Paper in Design Automation Conference (DAC).
 - *2021.04*: &nbsp; I was selected as the *Outstanding Student of Shandong Province* and my undergraduate thesis was awarded by *Outstanding Undergraduate Thesis Award* in SDU.
 - *2020.12*: &nbsp; I received *Presidential Scholarship* (校长奖学金, only 20 students) and *Baosteel Scholarship* (宝钢奖学金，only 4 students), which is reported by news [齐鲁晚报](https://baijiahao.baidu.com/s?id=1686698491896705379&wfr=spider&for=pc).